ashleyhindle/croft/README.md

 ### MCP server specifically for local Laravel development
 Artisan command provides tools to your MCP client to help your AI pair programmer work better.
 This is specifically designed to offer tools that are useful _locally_.
-Add more functionality with [croft.fyi »](https://croft.fyi) hosted servers
+Add more functionality with [usecroft.com »](https://usecroft.com) hosted servers

 <p align="center">
 <img src="croft-logo3.png" width=180 height=180/>